 As a concert soloist, Dima made her Cairo Celebration Choir début in Mozart’s Great Mass in C minor as 1st Soprano last June under the direction of Maestro Nayer Nagui.
 She has also performed with many acclaimed orchestras, namely her Sydney Opera House début performing with the Australian Chamber Orchestra (lead by Richard Tognetti), the English National Orchestra at Cadogan Hall and the award-winning Aurora Orchestra at King’s Place, London conducted by Nicholas Collon.
 She has also toured with the Palestine Youth Orchestra in Rome, Florence and at the International Festival in Ravello (2012) as well as Mahler’s Symphony Number 4 with the Mahler Chamber Orchestra in Mestre, Vicenze, Cremona and Verona.
 Finally, as a regular member of the Monteverdi Choir since 2007, she joined the choir on its 50th Anniversary celebratory tour, performing in King’s College, Cambridge, Palau de la Musica in Barcelona and in Versailles.

-Dima most recently performed in Saint Martin in the Fields in London as part of the I AM exhibition supported by the Peace and Prosperity Trust, Richard Strauss’ Four Last Songs with the Saint Albans Symphony Orchestra directed by Tom Hammond.
+As a recitalist, Dima most recently performed in Saint Martin in the Fields in London as part of the I AM exhibition supported by the Peace and Prosperity Trust, Richard Strauss’ Four Last Songs with the Saint Albans Symphony Orchestra directed by Tom Hammond.
 She also performed First Woman and Queen Sheba in Haendel’s Solomon as part of the Musique Cordiale Festival, directed by Graham Ross in Faversham, Kent.
 This summer she sings first soprano in Monteverdi’s Vespers at the Musique Cordiale Festival and Soprano in Haydn’s Harmoniemesse at the prestigious Corneille Chapel in Rouen this coming August.